Background pattern

 • If you are allergic to ethinylestradiol, dienogest, or any of the other components of Danielle;

-• If you have a severe active liver disease, family history, or jaundice, or itching all over the body, as these may be the first signs of liver disease;
+• If you have severe active liver disease, family history, or jaundice, or itching all over your body, as these could be the first signs of liver disease;

-• In case of active liver tumor (benign or malignant) or family history of it.
+• In the case of active liver tumor (benign or malignant) or family history for suffering from it.

-• If you know or suspect you have tumors of the genital organs or breasts.
+• If you know or suspect tumors of genital organs or breasts.

 • If you have pancreatitis or have had it associated with severe hypertriglyceridemia.

-• In case of severe renal insufficiency or acute renal insufficiency.
+• In the case of severe kidney failure or acute kidney failure.

-• If you have hepatitis C and are taking medications containing ombitasvir / paritaprevir / ritonavir and dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir (see also the section “Taking Danielle with other medications”).
+• If you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir (see also the section "Taking Danielle with other medications").

 The risk of thromboembolism increases if the following conditions are present:

 If you experience any of the disorders mentioned above while taking Danielle, stop taking the medication immediately and consult your doctor.
-In the meantime, you should use non-hormonal contraceptives.
+In the meantime, you should use non-hormonal contraceptive methods.

 If you are affected by any of the conditions mentioned above, inform your doctor before starting to take Danielle.
-Your doctor may recommend another type of oral contraceptive or another non-hormonal contraceptive method.
+Your doctor may recommend another type of oral contraceptive or a non-hormonal contraception method.

-- If you notice possible signs of a blood clot that may mean you are suffering from a blood clot in the leg (i.e. deep vein thrombosis), a blood clot in the lung (i.e. pulmonary embolism), a heart attack, or a stroke (see section “Blood Clots” below).
+• If you notice possible signs of a blood clot that may mean you are suffering from a blood clot in your leg (i.e., deep vein thrombosis), a blood clot in your lung (i.e., pulmonary embolism), a heart attack, or a stroke (see section "Blood clot (thrombosis)" below).

 If the condition develops or worsens while you are using Danielle, you should also inform your doctor.